 Upon graduating from MIT, a conversation with Berkman resulted in an agreement that we would put together a business plan to create MetroView Corporation, a company developing city-based videotex networks providing information kiosks with ticketing and advertising capabilities.
-Supported by a small inheritance from my paternal uncle, Francis Caruso, I moved to New Jersey and began working with Sam Berkman on a business plan for MetroView, and developed relationships with (1) a legal firm, once the legal firm for Lotus Development Corporation, with extensive experience in the venture capital industry, and which eventually introduced us to a number of venture capitalists; as well as, (2) an accounting firm, Arthur Anderson & Company, again with the hope that they would help us develop our relationships with investors and suppliers.
-Sam built the team of expert marketing and operations people, and we both identified a financial man with experience taking a company public.
+Supported by a small inheritance from my paternal uncle, Francis Caruso, I moved to New Jersey and began working with Berkman on a business plan for MetroView, and developed relationships with (1) a legal firm, once the legal firm for Lotus Development Corporation, with extensive experience in the venture capital industry, and which eventually introduced us to a number of venture capitalists; as well as, (2) an accounting firm, Arthur Anderson & Company, again with the hope that they would help us develop our relationships with investors and suppliers.
+Berkman built the team of expert marketing and operations people, and we both identified a financial man with experience taking a company public.
 The accounting and legal professionals critiqued the business plan, and put together a structure that was fundable and scalable.
 They then shopped our plan with their VC contacts.
-Had videotex been successful at any of the many companies that were developing videotex services in the mid-80’s, including Knight-Ridder/AT&T in Southern Florida, Times Mirror/InfoMart in Southern California, and many others, we would have had our funds for development of networks in a number of cities in the U.S., but videotex never succeeded, so I found in spring 1985 a new partner in Ira Samuels who wanted to help because he had developed a phonemeter technology for building a network of private pay phones, a developing business model at the time when AT&T was being broken up and their pay phone business was becoming a competitive opportunity.
+Had videotex been successful at any of the many companies that were developing videotex services in the mid-80’s, including Knight-Ridder/AT&T in Southern Florida, Times Mirror/InfoMart in Southern California, and many others, we would have had our funds for development of networks in a number of cities in the U.S., but videotex never succeeded.
+While searching for investors in MetroView, I found in spring 1985 a new partner in Ira Samuels who wanted to help because he had developed a phonemeter technology for building a network of private pay phones, a developing business model at the time when AT&T was being broken up and their pay phone business was becoming a competitive opportunity.

 Incutech, A Venture Capital Partnership Focused on Telecommunications

-Ira Samuels, an engineer and nephew of David Sarnoff of RCA fame, liked my MetroView business plan, because he was interested in adding it to the private payphone he was conceiving that would use his technology as well.
+Samuels, an engineer and nephew of David Sarnoff of RCA fame, liked my MetroView business plan, because he was interested in adding it to the private payphone he was conceiving that would use his technology as well.
 However, when we met he was limited by a non-compete from going down this path for another year, so in the meantime, he proposed that we start a venture capital company to invest in technology companies.
 Around October 1985 Samuels agreed to pay me a minimum salary to work with him and his friend Ed Ladenheim as a partner in the company we formed called Incutech, which would consider investments in telecommunications companies, and we then began developing plans for investing in various startups, and in one Chapter 11 reorganization opportunity.
-Thanks to his expertise in structured systems analysis and Ed Ladenheim’s expertise in project management, I learned to apply these new skills in the development of new telecommunications products and businesses.
-This relationship had its starts and stops, as Ira would rethink his strategy and business opportunities, and even his financial relationship with me.
+Thanks to his expertise in electrical engineering and structured systems analysis and Ed Ladenheim’s expertise in project management, I learned to apply new skills to the development of new telecommunications products and businesses.
+This relationship had its starts and stops, as Samuels would rethink his strategy and business opportunities, and even his financial relationship with me.